alysicmuse/alysicmuse.github.io/README.md

 My tip is to make sure your icon matches the name, you may become confused if your icon is a guitar but the name is a drum then you will not know what the sound is and you become unorganized.
+To change the name double click on the current name and type in the new name, then you can click "tab" to move onto the next name to change.
+To change the icon press "control" then click and a pop up should appear, there you will find the different icons and find the one that best matches with the name.